"What are you going to do in Romania?"

 We end up arriving at the right place, and the taximeter says 15 lei, so only about 25 kroner for about 20 minutes drive.
 I walk into the store, find some swimwear and a bottle of water for just 12 lei!
 When I say that everything in Romania is cheap, I really mean it.

-When we get home again, we get the store to call for a taxi.
-Here comes a brand new VW Passat, which smells like a car dealer, and it has seat belts at all seats.
-Immediately we know that what we just experienced in the other taxi was probably not quite according to the book.
+As we are going back home, we have the shop call for a taxi.
+Here comes a brand new VW Passat that smells like a car dealership, and it actually has seat belts on all seats.
+We immediately know that what we just experienced in the other taxi was probably not quite by the book.
+But it is one of the experiences you can get on your skiing holiday in Romania.

 When I was preparing for the trip, I had not made the big considerations or expectations for the food in Romania, and then you can only be pleasantly surprised - and we did.